scala/docs.scala-lang/_overviews/core/architecture-of-scala-213-collections.md

 - `map`, on `SortedSet`, when an implicit `Ordering` is available for the resulting element type, should return a `SortedSet` (instead of a `Set`).

+Typically, this happens when the collection fixes some type parameter of its template trait.
+For instance in the case of the `RNA` collection type, we fix the element type to `Base`, and in the case of the `PrefixMap[A]` collection type, we fix the type of keys to `String`.

 The following table lists transformation operations that might return an undesirably wide type.
 You might want to overload these operations to return a more specific type.